Frequently Asked Questions about the Direct Entry MSN Program

 The first step is to speak with an admissions adviser to confirm your program eligibility.

 While you can’t go back and improve your academic history, you can control how well you do in the prerequisite courses and how well you put together your application package.
 We require applicants to submit a series of supplementary admissions materials—a resume, three letters of recommendation, and an admissions statement—as part of the application process.
 These materials help give us a sense of your character, motivation, and passion for the nursing profession.
-Be sure to ask your adviser for assistance, he/she is more than happy to help you optimize your application package.
+Be sure to ask your adviser for assistance; he or she will be more than happy to help you optimize your application package.

 We recommend not working during the pre-licensure phase of the program.
 If you must work, it’s best to discuss your options with an admissions adviser because the accelerated nature of the program requires a lot of time and energy to keep pace.